ValMilkevich/code-conf.com/_events/academy2016/trd.md

 dot-txt-size: small
 subtitle: >
   ## Learn the essentials of *Co*{: style='color: orange; font-style: normal;'}ntinuous *De*{: style='color: orange; font-style: normal;'}livery<br>
+caption: >
+  A Continuous Delivery Academy in Norway's No. 1 tech city; Trondheim.
+Five intense days of workshops - all you need to know about CoDe.
 color: '#f58532'
 date_:    2016-06-13
 date_end: 2016-06-17